 3. Numbers of staff via word of mouth or previous employees recommend the business to families and friends; the managers responsible for directly recruiting workers are aware of issues around third-party labour exploitation and signs to look for during the recruitment process.

 4. Labour sourcing, recruitment and worker placement processes are under the control of trusted and competent staff members with a clear hierarchy and areas of responsibility.

 5. Proactive approach to reporting suspicions of hidden worker exploitation to the Gangmasters Licensing Authority and local authorities is encouraged.

 6. “Hidden Labour Exploitation” information and notices are available around all the key farming sites and communal staff areas, in multiple languages to our workforce.

 7. Workers are encouraged to report cases of hidden third-party labour exploitation or other grievances to the site wardens, support teams, or anonymously, which means that swift actions can be taken.
 Reporting mechanisms can be via the seasonal site wardens and other site wardens, alongside whistleblowing retailer services and comments boxes.

 8. An annual check of personnel records identifying any duplicate home addresses, bank accounts, phone numbers emergency contact numbers and next of kin as alert flags that may indicate potential worker exploitation.
 Any suspicious duplicates (i.e. not joint accounts for two related workers) are investigated and remedial action is taken as appropriate.
-New banking checks with our bank are being planned for the 2018 season, to further identify any risks.
+New digital banking methods were setup in 2019 and worked very smoothly.
+We will continue with this going forward.